Billheads & Correspondence

 Bill for medical attendance on the cook Oct 1839, Miss Jackson Feb 1840 and Master Vidil Feb 1840.

-These documents pre-date the attempted murder by Baron de Vidil of his son, Alfred by some 20 years or more but perhaps give an early insight into his relationship with his young son and his allowance from John Jackson.
+These documents pre-date the attempted murder of his son by Baron de Vidil by some 20 years but give an early insight into his relationship with his young son.

-Following the death of his wife, Vidil, short of funds, survived on the income of his son and in July 1861 attempted the notorious crime of murdering his only son which became a sensation in the Victorian press and society.
+Vidil, with no income of his own, was able to survive on the interest of his son’s £30.000 while he was under 21.
+That income stopped in 1858-59 and in July 1861 Vidil attempted the notorious crime of murdering his son by beating him over the head with a silver-headed cane while riding in Twickenham.
+The crime and ensuing court case became a sensation in the Victorian press and society.
 Despite his son refusing to testify in court, he was found guilty of unlawful wounding and sentenced to 12 months imprisonment with hard labour.

 Quick Links